The HSE Health App is a secure way to:

 - iOS devices on iOS 13.4 or above

-You need a MyGovID to log into the app
+Need a MyGovID to log in

 To log in to the app you need a verified MyGovID.
-You will only see your personal health information in the app if you log in.
+You will only see your health information in the app if you log in.

 Logging in with a verified MyGovID means we know we are sharing personal health information with the right person.

-Apply for a verified MyGovID - mygovid.ie
+How to get a verified MyGovID - mygovid.ie

 What you can do in the app